f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/bigip/upgrade/aws/labSetupAWS.rst

 #.
 BIG-IP Marketplace

    BIG-IP offerings are licensed by the modules and throughput.
-For this solution, we will license a **BEST PAYG 200mbps** on version **12.1.6**.
+For this solution, we will license a **BEST PAYG 200mbps** on version **14.1**.
 This will allow for all BIG-IP modules and 200mbps of tested traffic with an older version to upgrade.

-   From the top search bar, search for ``big-ip 200mbps`` and click
+   From the top search bar, search for ``F5 BIG-IP BEST with IPI and Threat Campaigns (PAYG, 200Mbps)`` and click

    Example: